 Yes, 1 liter.

-Let me get to my point, self massage is huge.
-It would be nice to have access, time and the funds to get a massage every day for your achilles tendon.
+Let me get to my point, self-massage is huge.
+It would be nice to have access, time, and the funds to get a massage daily for your Achilles tendon.
 For most of us, it is not possible.
-If you have Achilles tendon issues, I recommend self massaging your calf (Gastrocnemius).
-I recommend you spend one to two minutes massaging different parts of the calf looking for sensitive areas and using the self massage to help with the circulation to those sensitive areas.
+If you have Achilles tendon issues, I recommend self-massaging your calf (Gastrocnemius).
+I recommend you spend one to two minutes massaging different calf parts, looking for sensitive areas, and using the self-massage to help circulate those sensitive areas.

 #2 – Shoe Burning Party

-Your shoes maybe part of the problem.
-If you plan to do a lot a walking in a day and your Achilles tendon is bugging you, you may want to add a little heel lift under the shoe insole.
+Your shoes may be part of the problem.
+If you plan to do a lot of walking in a day and your Achilles tendon is bugging you, you may want to add a little heel lift under the shoe insole.

 When I was hiking across the USA, I did this with a piece of cardboard.
-It was low tech, cheap and did the trick.
-Another idea to change your shoe insoles so you have more of a heel lift.
+It was low-tech, cheap, and did the trick.
+Another idea is to change your shoe insoles, so you have more of a heel lift.
 This will decrease the load and stretch on the Achilles tendon.

 #3 – GET OFF YOUR FEET!!!!!!!!

-I learned this when I was hiking for 5 months.
-When I was not hiking, I was sitting.
-Doing a half marathon a day hiking was a challenge but adding to the stress on my Achilles tendon by standing when I did not need to, put even greater stress on it.
+I learned this when I was hiking for five months.
+When I was not walking, I was sitting.
+Doing a half marathon a day hiking was a challenge but added to the stress on my Achilles tendon by standing when I did not need to, but even greater stress.

 If your Achilles tendon is bugging you, do less standing.
-Get off your feet and sit down on a bench, chair, the ground, on a rock or a hoarse.
+Get off your feet and sit on a bench, chair, the ground, a rock, or horse.

-If you or any of your clients have ankle and foot issues, I go threw an extensive list of exercises to help overcome the most common ankle & foot injuries in the Exercise Rehabilitation of the Ankle & Foot course.
+Suppose you or any of your clients have ankle and foot issues.
+In that case, I go through an extensive list of exercises to help overcome the most common ankle & foot injuries in the Exercise Rehabilitation of the Ankle & Foot course.